Pictured Rocks National Lakeshore

 This small campground (8 sites) is located 3 miles north of Alger County Road H-58 and 20 miles northeast of Munising on Little Beaver Lake.
 One campsite is wheelchair accessible .Because of the small campsites and the narrow, twisting, hilly access road it is highly suggested you check the campsite length, width, and height before booking.

 A small boat ramp is available for launching boats.
 Only electric motors are permitted on Little Beaver Lake and Beaver Lake as these lakes are within the Beaver Basin Wilderness area.
-Little Beaver also features the White Pine Trail, a 1.0 mile loop trail.
+Little Beaver also features the Little Beaver Nature Trail, a 1.0 mile loop trail.
 A 1.5 mile trail leads to Lake Superior and connects with the North Country Trail.

 Pictured Rocks National Lakeshore drive-in campsites are rustic and do not have electric, water, or sewer hookups.
 Campsites provide a picnic table, fire ring with grill grate, and tent pad.
 The campgrounds have vault toilets and well water.
 Typically there is no cell phone reception.